• Skip to primary navigation

 • Chana dal: Gives the right amount of crunch to the dosa.

-• Methi Seeds: I also add methi seeds to the dosa, which adds crispiness, and can help with fermentation if you want to keep this batter for some time before making dosa.
+• Methi Seeds: I also add methi seeds to the dosa, which adds crispiness and can help with fermentation if you want to keep this batter for some time before making the dosa.

-You can also use toor dal or split green moong dal to this batter.
+You can also use toor dal or split green moong dal in this batter.
 With the green moong dal, the dosa will be a bit greenish due to the green lentils.

 Quinoa, Urad Dal, Chana Dal, rolled oats and methi seeds in a bowl